Steven Ma: 2012–2014: Left TVB, work with TVB independently

-2018-present: Comeback
+2018–2022: Comeback

 Ma made a comeback in the TVB series Deep in the Realm of Conscience collaborated with Nancy Wu which he played role as Li Longji.
 In June 2018, Ma perform a stage play that represents Xu Zhimo.
 In July 2018, he will move to Singapore to hold two stage performances.

 In September 2018, he went to Beijing to start a two-year EMBA study career, and in January 2019 he will play another stage play.
 And in April 2019, he would also shoot his first movie.
+Ma completed the Executive MBA program at Peking University Guanghua School of Management in 2020.

+In September 2020, Ma began studying a two-year foundation course in Chinese medicine at the School of Chinese Medicine of Hong Kong Baptist University.

+Ma served as the principal of TVB Art Training Center in 2021, and became the creative director of Hong Kong Radio in May 2021.
+From November 2022, he will become a nominated member of the Theatre Development Subcommittee of the Leisure and Cultural Services Department.
+In 2023, he served as a member of the Film and Media Arts Committee of the Hong Kong Arts Development Council.
+In December 2023, Ma announced that he would temporarily leave the entertainment industry.
+On January 9, 2024, he was announced as the Chief Operating Officer of Metro Radio and took up the position on January 10.
+On June 17, 2025, Metro Broadcast announced that Ma will serve as the Chief Executive Officer and will officially take office on July 15.

 Personal life

 After his mother died in 1999, he suffered from depression and panic disorder.
 He got out of clinical depression in 2007, but the panic disorder remains, and he is depending on medication for it.